kjuraszek/data-usage-monitor/README.md

 ### Run app

-Run a new terminal window, activate venv and run data-loader:
+Run a new terminal window, activate venv and run data-collector:

-`make run-data-loader`
+`make run-data-collector`

 and finally run the app: